xrstf/rudi/docs/functions/strings-split.md

 ## Context

-`try` executes separator and vector in their own contexts, so nothing is shared.
+`split` executes separator and vector in their own contexts, so nothing is shared.